-We began this article with a trend of keeping it “short & sweet” with your content, but our last trend is actually increasing the length of your captions (tweets not included, sorry!)
-The length of captions continues to rise, and according to Later, the average length of an Instagram caption will be 405 characters (65-70 words) in 2020, which is double what the average was in 2016!
+We began this article with a trend of keeping it “short & sweet” with your content.
+Still, our last trend is actually increasing the length of your captions (tweets not included, sorry!)
+The length of captions continues to rise.
+According to Later, the average length of an Instagram caption will be 405 characters (65-70 words) in 2020, which is double what the average was in 2016!

 So why is this happening?
 Longer captions allow for storytelling.
-People stop in their mindless scroll to take in a detailed, organized caption that provides value, is relatable, and supports the visual it’s accompanying.
-These longer captions allow for more engagement in the comments, which, as we discussed earlier, is a more important metric to analyze than likes.
+People stop in their mindless scroll to take in a detailed, organized caption that provides value, is relatable, and supports the accompanying visual.
+These longer captions allow for more engagement in the comments, which, as discussed earlier, is a more important metric to analyze than likes.